-- The course has lecture and tutorial sessions. - The seminars assigned for students on the current trends in computer networks helps in proper visualization of concepts. - The workshops on computer networks provides hands-on for future career building. - The assignments, quizzes, group discussions and written tests improve the evaluation process.
+- The course has lecture and tutorial sessions.
+Some non-annual sestions date - The seminars assigned for students on the current trends in computer networks helps in proper visualization of concepts. - The workshops on computer networks provides hands-on for future career building. - The assignments, quizzes, group discussions and written tests improve the evaluation process.